The Value of Nature

 Mr Sukhdev continues, ‘We can look at the world’s economy as a sub-set of the larger economy of the natural resources and ecosystem services that sustain us.
 The loss of our forests and biodiversity in general could cost us between US$2 and 4.5 trillion (£1.2–2.8 trillion) a year, which is a staggering amount to pay to take nature for granted.
 Awareness and understanding of the economic value of ecosystems and biodiversity is the first step towards improving business performance, creating effective policies and implementing action at a local, regional and national level.’

-You don’t need to be an expert to enjoy this fascinating lecture in the relaxed atmosphere and beautiful surroundings of the Museum’s Central Hall.
+You don’t need to be an expert to enjoy this fascinating lecture in the relaxed atmosphere and beautiful surroundings of the Museum’s Hintze Hall (formerly the Central Hall).